-Value and politics are intertwined because economic interests affect political organization and competition, which in turn reflect economic variables and, in particular, distribution.
+Value and politics are intertwined because economic interests affect political organization and competition, which in turn influence economic variables and, in particular, distribution.
+But it is also the case that non-economic issues that are important to voters affect outcomes of political competition, and therefore economic variables.
 The modern problem of value, I assert, is to understand the nature of this mutual determination.

-In an elegant, recent article in the Journal of Economic Literature, Makowski and Ostroy (2001) resurrect an expression of Schumpeter's, that science is 'tooled knowledge.'
-I would like to use this insight to describe the evolution of political economy.
-Adam Smith and David Ricardo certainly had views about how economic interests affect political decisions which in turn affect economic distribution, but the knowledge was not tooled, it was semi-anecdotal.
+In an elegant, recent article in the Journal of Economic Literature, Louis Makowski and Joseph Ostroy (2001) resurrect an expression of Schumpeter's, that science is 'tooled knowledge.'
+We can use this terminology to describe the evolution of political economy.
+Adam Smith and David Ricardo certainly had views about how economic interests affect political decisions, which in turn affect economic distribution, but the knowledge was not tooled, it was semi-anecdotal.
 Social science has now, two centuries or so later, developed the tools - in particular, general equilibrium theory and game theory - that enable us to convert that knowledge into science.

-I expounded an abstract model of political-economic equilibrium in this lecture in order to demonstrate that we are only at the very dawn of that science.
+In the penultimate section, I expounded an abstract model of political-economic equilibrium, in order to demonstrate that we find ourselves at the very dawn of that science.
 For the examples we have of political-economic equilibrium -- that is, specific models deriving from that general one-- are still primitive, in the sense that they either compress the economic side or the political side much more than we would like.
 It is difficult to derive clean conclusions, without that kind of unilateral compression - or at least, such is the case with our present understanding.
-Of course, with the advent of powerful computers, we can probably learn a good deal from simulation, and this allows us to work with models in which both the economic and political side are reasonably complex.
-These methods have, thus far, barely been touched in political economy.
+Of course, we can now learn a good deal from simulation, and this allows us to work with models in which both the economic and political sides are reasonably complex.
+These methods have, thus far, barely been touched in political economy, but I expect them to come into their own in the coming years.